 Cannabis works in the same way as nabilone and dronabinol, when smoked or ingested, Cannabinoids block the binding of serotonin and dopamine, both of which are associated with nausea and vomiting, at receptor sites.
 But here is the thing, sometimes dronabinol and other drugs recommended by oncologists fail to stop nausea and vomiting.
 If that happens, some doctors recommend marijuana, why?

 Numerous studies have shown that cannabis is effective at reducing nausea and vomiting and unlike dronabinol (fake weed) it doesn’t come with any serious side effects.

 It is worth noting that, cannabis is not only an antiemetic it also has orexigenic action.
-That means that, you get two benefits from it when you smoke or ingest it.
-On top of that, there is mounting evidence that suggest that there is lower prevalence of obesity in the non-cancer cannabis user population.
+That means that you get two benefits from it when you smoke or ingest it.
+On top of that, there is mounting evidence that suggests that there is lower prevalence of obesity in the non-cancer cannabis user population.

 Unlike most of the drugs used to treat neuropathic pain, cannabis has no serious side effects, and it is not addictive.
 The only problem is.
 It may be illegal in your state.

 Cannabis contains compounds that help prevent and fight tumors.
 When combined with chemotherapy, you give a double knockout blow to cancer.